Lorimer Street station (BMT Jamaica Line)

 The Lorimer Street station is a local station on the BMT Jamaica Line of the New York City Subway.
 Located at the intersection of Lorimer Street and Broadway in Brooklyn, it is served by the J train at all times except weekdays in the peak direction and the M train at all times except late nights.
 The Z train skips this station when it operates.

 History

-This station opened on June 25, 1888 as part of a westward extension of the Broadway Elevated to Driggs Avenue with the final terminus of Broadway Ferry opening a few weeks later.
-Upon the opening of the Williamsburg Bridge tracks, trains were rerouted after Marcy Avenue to Delancey Street (later renamed Essex Street station).
+This station opened on June 25, 1888, when the Union Elevated Railroad (leased to the Brooklyn Elevated Railroad) extended its elevated line above Broadway from Gates Avenue northwest to Driggs Avenue in Williamsburg.
+This was a branch of the existing Lexington Avenue Elevated, which then ended at Van Siclen Avenue; Broadway trains ran between Driggs and Van Siclen Avenues.
+The Broadway Elevated was extended to Broadway Ferry on July 14, 1888.
+Upon the opening of the Williamsburg Bridge tracks in 1908, trains were rerouted across the bridge west of Marcy Avenue.

 Station layout

 There are two side platforms and three tracks.
 The center track is used by the J and Z trains in the peak direction weekday midday and rush hours.
 Both platforms have beige windscreens and red canopies with green frames and support columns.
 Some sections of the windscreen feature mesh to allow a view of the streets below.
 The station name plates are in the standard black with white lettering.

 The 2002 artwork here is called Roundlet Series by Annette Davidek.
 It features 16 stained glass panels on the platform windscreens that are 36 inches tall and 36 inches wide.
 They all have a floral and vine theme.